chawan/RepHelper/README.md

 # RepHelper
-An World of Warcraft addon to help you manage your reputation and Factions.
+A World of Warcraft addon to help you manage your reputation and Factions.

 ## History/Base
 This addon is initially based on the out-dated addon Factionizer.